 Advice Letter to California Public Utilities Commission Regarding Fall River Valley Land Conservation and Conveyance Plan

-On January 12, 2017 PG&E submitted an Advice Letter to the California Public Utilities Commission (CPUC) pursuant to Public Utilities Code Section 851 requesting the CPUC's approval of PG&E's encumbrance with a perpetual conservation easement to the 236 acre Fall River Valley planning unit in Shasta County.
+On January 12, 2017 PG&E submitted an Advice Letter to the California Public Utilities Commission (CPUC) pursuant to Public Utilities Code Section 851 requesting the CPUC's approval of a perpetual conservation easement to be established on 236 acres of land PG&E is retaining at Fall River Valley planning unit in Shasta County.
 The conservation easement to be established on these lands will be held by Ducks Unlimited.

 Fall River Valley Advice Letter